martindevans/MumbleSharp/Readme.md

 ## Work In Progress

-This project is currently only partly functional!
-The library fully supports all non voice things that mumble can do but voice support is very work in progress (only Opus encoded packets is supported).
+The library nearly supports all non voice things that Mumble can do but for voice support only the Opus encoded packets are supported (Opus is Mumble's primary codec).

 ## Contributing